ibm-cloud-docs/billing-usage/billing-faq.md

 {: faq}

 You can view the primary contact and address that is associated with an account by going to **Manage** > **Account**, and selecting **Company profile**.

+## How can I ensure that my account is secure to avoid charges due to unauthorized access?
+{: #unauth-charges}
+{: faq}

+As a self-managed platform, the security of an account is the responsibility of the account owner and all users with access to the account.
+Any charges that result from unauthorized access are the responsibility of the account owner.

+To prevent unauthorized access, change your password regularly and require the use of multifactor authentication by all users on your account.
+These options include the use of time-based one-time passcode authentication, security questions, third-party authentication mechanisms, and password expiration rules.
+For more information, see [Types of multifactor authentication](/docs/account?topic=account-types).

+You can regularly review the list of account users and remove users who don't need access to the account.
+For more information, see [Removing users from an account](/docs/account?topic=account-remove).
+{: tip}